DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 advertisement…a potential date.

 I had other opportunities to present my persona to potential dates.
-I could check off interests from the site’s predetermined checklist.
-I had numerous options, such as reading, hiking, working out, travel, “hot” spots, and other options for first date topics.
+I could check off interests from the site's predetermined checklist.
+I had numerous options, such as reading, hiking, working out, travel, "hot" spots, and other options for first date topics.
 I quickly learned that the topics were broad enough to match me with almost anyone.
 Certain leisure activities and consumer behaviors nearly all members were included.[^17_Lindsay_14] For example, I can assume nearly all men are interested in weight lifting because that always came up as a common interest.
-This simplification of people is dangerous because, “…that reduction of life is what gets broadcasted between friends \[daters\] all the time.
+This simplification of people is dangerous because, "…that reduction of life is what gets broadcasted between friends \[daters\] all the time.
 What is communicated between people eventually becomes their truth.
-Relationships take on the trouble of software engineering”. [^17_Lindsay_33] Reducing ones self means that other daters viewing your profile are relying on limited information, largely based on consumer behaviors, and have no way of knowing how important a person’s interest is based on a checkmark.[^17_Lindsay_14] The checklist is left open for interpretation, and if a woman selects an activity, her identity is decided for her by that checkmark.
+Relationships take on the trouble of software engineering". [^17_Lindsay_33] Reducing ones self means that other daters viewing your profile are relying on limited information, largely based on consumer behaviors, and have no way of knowing how important a person's interest is based on a checkmark.[^17_Lindsay_14] The checklist is left open for interpretation, and if a woman selects an activity, her identity is decided for her by that checkmark.

-For example, a user might “like” dancing.
+For example, a user might "like" dancing.
 I chose this category because I was a dance instructor and still enjoy attending classes occasionally.
-However, this could easily be construed as dancing in nightclubs, which I also enjoy, but does not accurately represent what I meant when I selected “dancing.”
-Further, dancing and nightclubs and are typically associated with “bad girl behavior.”
-Thus, reduction to a category brings with it the performativity of other woman’s behaviors and choices, now on the dating site, and throughout history. [^17_Lindsay_6] The selection of “dancing” or any other behavior becomes redefined by the male reader and conformed to his assumptions about women who enjoy dancing.
+However, this could easily be construed as dancing in nightclubs, which I also enjoy, but does not accurately represent what I meant when I selected "dancing."
+Further, dancing and nightclubs and are typically associated with "bad girl behavior."
+Thus, reduction to a category brings with it the performativity of other woman's behaviors and choices, now on the dating site, and throughout history. [^17_Lindsay_6] The selection of "dancing" or any other behavior becomes redefined by the male reader and conformed to his assumptions about women who enjoy dancing.
 Interestingly, after my experience on Match.com I decided that for Okcupid I would I only post a picture.
 I did not include a bio or